 * Metrology, Inspection, and Process Control for Microlithography

 * Design-Process-Technology Co-optimization for Manufacturability

 * Advanced Etch Technology for Nanopatterning

-We welcome you to San Jose for SPIE Advanced Lithography's 41st year!
+We welcome your attendance and hope you will join is in San Jose for SPIE Advanced Lithography's 42nd year!

 Bruce W. Smith